19bufordcarl/CarlRPG/Myth & Shadow/Items/Individual Item Cards/Weapons/Melee Weapons/Small Skilled Weapon.md

 *Throwing Knives Note:*

-*Yes I am aware dagger / hatchets don't have the thrown property.
+*Yes I am aware this means dagger / hatchets don't have the thrown property.
 You can absolutely throw them to try to hit something.
 It counts as an [Improvised Ranged Weapon](../../../../../Game%20Procedures/Ranged%20Attack.md#Improvised%20Ranged%20Weapons).
 The idea that throwing a knife / axe is a valid combat technique is pure fiction.
 I know this is a fantasy game, but this is the somewhat realistic part, not the magic part.*

-*If you're dead set on throwing knives, you can skin a [Throwable Weapon](Throwable%20Weapon.md) as a knife.
-Reality aside, talking game balance purposes, you shouldn't be able to dual wield a thrown weapon.*
+*Reality aside, talking game balance purposes, you can't dual wield a thrown weapon.*